iniubongisemin/iniubongisemin/README.md

 - 👋 Hi, I’m @iniubongisemin
-- 👀 I’m interested in backend REST API projects
+- 👀 I’m interested in Django projects
 - 🌱 I’m currently growing my python-django skills
 - 💞️ I’m looking to collaborate on building APIs for AI powered projects
 - 📫 You can reach me via: